PYRAG-PRotect/.github/README.md

-# PRotect: AI-Powered Pull Request Security Review
+# PRotect: A Pull Request Security Reviewer

 PRotect is an automated security review system for GitHub Pull Requests (PRs).
 It consists of:
 1. **PRotect Chrome Extension** – A browser extension that analyzes PRs for security vulnerabilities, highlighting issues directly in the UI.